 Medicines called disease-modifying antirheumatic drugs

 slow-acting antirheumatic drugs (SAARDs).
-These medicines work best when taken over a long period to help control the disease.8
+These medicines are usually taken over a long period to help control the disease.

 Disease-modifying antirheumatic drugs

 (DMARDs) are usually started within 3 months of your diagnosis.
 They are used to